craftcms/docs/docs/commerce/4.x/extend/events.md

 The event that is triggered retrieving the list of purchasables for the add a line item feature on the order edit page.

-This example adds a condition to the query to only return purchasables with a SKU that contains `foo`
+This example adds a condition to the query to only return purchasables with a SKU that contains `foo`:

 ```php
 use craft\commerce\controllers\OrdersController;